Frequently Asked Questions

-1) NO REPAIRS !!!!
-We buy Houston homes in any condition - "as is" - warts, blemishes and all for cash.
-We are contractors and we will worry about your dead A/C unit, and termites, cracked home foundation / concrete slab settlement repair, exterior brick cracks, under slab plumbing leaks.
+1) NO REPAIRS !!!
+We buy Houston homes in any condition - "as is" - warts, blemishes, and all for cash.
+We are rehabbers and we will worry about your dead A/C unit, and termites, cracked home foundation / concrete slab settlement repair, exterior brick cracks, under slab plumbing leaks.
 We have seen it before.
 Just send us an email or give us a call!

 2) It is a FAST SALE and FAST CASH !!
 We move very quickly - usually 10 days or less.
 If you are in a foreclosure situation or bankruptcy situation, we can help you with your situation.
 We buy Houston homes in any condition for cash !

-3) CERTAINITY !!!
-When we make a CASH offer for a home in "as is" condition with a closing date of 10 days or less then you can have confidence that your home will be sold.
+3) NO WAITING - CERTAINITY !!!
+When we make a CASH offer for a home in "as is" condition with a closing date of 15 days or less then you can have confidence that your home will be sold.
 When you list a home with a realtor, your home is just one of many in their property inventory.
 Why wait months on a realtor who may never sell your home?
 To sell your home, send us an email or give us a call!